 How should this medicine be used?

-Belimumab comes as a powder to be mixed with sterile water to be injected intravenously (into a vein) in adults and children 5 years of age and older.
-Belimumab also comes as a solution (liquid) in an autoinjector or prefilled syringe to inject subcutaneously (under the skin).
+Belimumab comes as a powder to be mixed into a solution to be injected intravenously (into a vein) in adults and children 5 years of age and older.
+Belimumab also comes as a solution (liquid) in an autoinjector or prefilled syringe to inject subcutaneously (under the skin) in adults.
 When given intravenously, it is usually given over at least an hour by a doctor or nurse once every 2 weeks for the first three doses, and then once every 4 weeks.
 Your doctor will decide how often you are to receive belimumab intravenously based on your body's response to this medication.
 When given subcutaneously, it is usually given once weekly preferably on the same day each week.

 Belimumab may cause serious reactions during and after you receive the medication.
 A doctor or nurse will watch you closely while you are receiving the infusion and after the infusion to be sure you are not having a serious reaction to the medication.
 You may be given other medications to treat or help prevent reactions to belimumab.
 Tell your doctor or nurse immediately if you experience any of the following symptoms that may occur during the intravenous infusion or the subcutaneous injection or for up to a week after you receive the medication: rash; itching; hives; swelling of the face, eyes, mouth, throat, tongue, or lips; difficulty breathing or swallowing; wheezing or shortness of breath; anxiousness; flushing; dizziness; fainting; headache; nausea; fever; chills; seizures; muscle aches; and slow heartbeat.